srishanksd/C-programs/README.md

 # Patterns
-This consists of printing many patterns in c programming language
+This consists of printing many patterns and some basic questions of c programming language